Are you able to say “no” when asked to take on a new role, new project, or other requests for a big chunk of your time?

 Yes, as women we are often known for being multi-taskers, hard workers and quick to jump in and say “yes.”
 But what if we took time to pause, get more information and assess what is being asked of us.
 What would happen?
 Would our peers or boss think less of us?

 So why do women respond with “yes” more than “no?”
-Here are a few of the things women share: “I say yes too often because:
+There are many reasons, such as…

-- “Our boss will never ask us to work on the project we DO want to work on.” or
+- My boss will never ask me to work on the projects I DO want to work on if I say no

 Wow.
-That is a heavy load to put on one simple word: No.
+That’s a heavy load to put on one simple word: No.